sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - matmul_perchannel
      - N
      - if matmul is quantized in per-channel mode, for BM1684X and BM1688, the performance may be decreased if enable
+   * - enable_maskrcnn
+     - N
+     - if enable comparison for MaskRCNN.

 model_runner.py
 ~~~~~~~~~~~~~~~~